Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 What’s something you’ve recently mastered you could help others with?

-Here’s an example.
+This example can help explain.
 Let’s say you’re one year into a new career in finance right out of college.
 Sure, there are plenty of people with more experience who could create an online training course around succeeding in a finance career.
-But nobody is as qualified as you are to guide the class behind you interviewing for finance positions in a live, just-been-through-it, peer-to-peer community-powered online course named “Nailing a career in finance right out of college.”
+But nobody is as qualified as you to understand what they're going through.

 When you take any of these three not-so-obvious approaches to finding your topic, you give yourself the best opportunity possible to get specific and be authentic.
 And the more specific and authentic your topic is, the easier it will be to check off the next two steps of creating awesome online courses.